Connect with us

 “Conveying that vision, that passion, that energy to the person who’s on the other side of the table, which is very different from scaled sales or inbound sales.
 This is a big part of the approach that I took”, Prince says.

 Once you can illustrate the present state, future goals, and your accelerated progress, potential clients can connect the dots and recognize the trajectory.
-Convincing them of this vision is very much important in early-stage sales.
+Convincing them of this vision is very important in early-stage sales.

 To implement this, both the CEO and the CTO should be actively involved in both selling and building.
 This dynamic allows them to understand the customer needs, contributing to the company’s growth until it reaches a certain stage.

 “You need a strong engineering team capable of building and bringing a product to market.
-I also think that it’s hard to think about just prospecting in isolation, sales and product development.
+I also think that it’s hard to think about just prospecting in isolation, sales, and product development.
 This is why I don’t believe that at the earliest stages, you can have a CEO who just sells and a CTO who just builds – both need to be in extremely tight alignment to understand what are you selling today and where it needs to be.
 Otherwise, it just creates chaos within the organization”, Prince says.

 Focusing on customer feedback